KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Panels

 Summary

+It's been all the buzz at this conference.
+It's a space for peer mentoring and contributing to Django Core.
+It's focused on collaborative learning, sustainability in the community, and long-term growth.
+It was created and had a very successful pilot program all since the last DjangoCon.
+How did they do it?
 -->

 Dawn and Rachell talked about their non-traditional paths to becoming Django developers and the huge impact Django Girls has had on their lives.
 Many Django careers have been started through [Django Girls](https://djangogirls.org/en/).